Equal-spin and opposite-spin density-density correlations in the BCS-BEC crossover: Gauge Symmetry, Pauli Exclusion Principle, Wick's Theorem and Experiments: End Matter

-where the first term comes from $\mathcal {S}_0$ and represents the SP EoS, whereas and the second is due to pair fluctuations.
+where the first term comes from $\mathcal {S}_0$ and represents the saddle-point (SP) EoS, whereas and the second is due to pair fluctuations.

 \textit{Crossover in 2D:} Two-dimensional ($D = 2$) systems exhibit a two-body bound state with binding energy $\varepsilon_{\rm B}$ for arbitrarily small contact interactions.
-In contrast, there is a threshold for the emergence to two-body bound states for three dimensions $(D = 3)$.
+In contrast, for three dimensions $(D = 3)$, there is a threshold for the emergence to two-body bound states.
 Furthermore, in 3D, the inclusion of longitudinal fluctuations in $\lambda,\theta$ are sufficient to describe the BCS-BEC crossover at finite temperatures.
 However, in 2D, we must also include transverse fluctuations (vortices and antivortices) due to Berezinskii-Kosterlitz-Thouless (BKT) mechanism.
-Thus, we investigate the experimentally relevant example of a 2D Fermi system with balanced masses $(m_\uparrow = m_\downarrow = m)$ and populations $(n_\uparrow = n_\downarrow = n/2)$ at $T=0$.
+Thus, for now, we only investigate the experimentally relevant example of a 2D Fermi system with balanced masses $(m_\uparrow = m_\downarrow = m)$ and populations $(n_\uparrow = n_\downarrow = n/2)$ at $T=0$.

 In Fig.~\ref{fig:Equation_of_State}, using the Fermi energy $\varepsilon_{\rm F}$, we show self-consistent solutions of $\vert \Delta_0 \vert/\varepsilon_{\rm F}$ and $\mu/\varepsilon_{\rm F}$ for: saddle-point (SP) (dashed-black line), saddle-point plus Gaussian fluctuations (GF) (dashed-dotted red line) and Pauli-respecting (PR) (solid blue).
 The results for $\vert \Delta_0 \vert/\varepsilon_{\rm F}$ $(\mu/\varepsilon_{\rm F})$ are illustrated in the top (bottom) panel versus $\ln k_{\rm F}a$ ($\varepsilon_{\rm B}/\varepsilon_{\rm F})$ depicted as lower (upper) $x$-axis.
 The values of $\vert \Delta_0 \vert/\varepsilon_{\rm F}$ and $\mu/\varepsilon_{\rm F}$ for the PR equation of state (EoS) always lie between SP and GF results.